Stafford County Circuit Court

 Stafford, Virginia 22555

-Cases are divided between the Honorable Charles S. Sharp, the Honorable Michael E. Levy, and the Honorable Victoria A. B. Willis.
-Due to scheduling conflicts and caseload, substitute judges are frequently used.
+Cases are divided between the Honorable Michael E. Levy, the Honorable Victoria A. B. Willis, and the Honorable J. Bruce Strickland.
+Due to scheduling conflicts and caseload, substitute judges are also used.

-In Judge Sharp's courtroom, approach from the left.
+In Judge Willis’ courtroom, approach from the left.
 The prosecutors sit on the right hand side and the bailiff will not allow you to walk directly behind them.

 Approach from the right in Judge Levy's courtroom because the prosecutor sits on the left.

-In Judge Willis' courtroom, approach from the middle and then take the table to the left.
+In Judge Strickland’s courtroom, approach from the middle and then take the table to the left.